Holidays in Morocco, Travel Guide, Holiday Planning Tips and Travel Information

 Driving side: right

-History and Culture of Morocco
+History and Culture on Holidays in Morocco

 However, the country’s history linked to the story of Berber tribes who fought against Ancient Roman colonialists.
 The tribes were real survivors.
 They survived through the cycle of rising and falling of Islamic dynasties as well.
 Back then, the Berber Istiqlal party contested with the French occupation in the early 20th century.
-Long story short, modern Morocco holidays is one of the safest and cleanest countries in Africa.
+Long story short, modern holidays in Morocco is one of the safest and cleanest countries in Africa.
 Therefore, it gives the reasons for international travelers to flock the country every year.

 If we talk about religions, Morocco is predominantly Muslim with Jewish, Christian, and Hindu minorities.
 Despite the diversity, the locals are living in harmony.
 They share both religious and ethnic traditions which derived from Berber, African, Arab, Mediterranean, and Jewish.